-(a) Scope.
-This test method is intended to measure the open flame ignition resistance of upholstery cover fabrics used in upholstered furniture to be qualified as Type II furniture.
+open flame ignition resistance of upholstery cover fabrics used in upholstered furniture to be qualified as Type II furniture.
 This test allows upholstery fabrics to qualify as fire barriers.

 (b) Summary of Test Method.
-The upholstery fabric fire barrier to be tested is placed over a standard polyurethane foam substrate and assembled on a metal test frame.
+The upholstery cover fabric to be tested is placed over a standard polyurethane foam substrate and assembled on a metal test frame.
 A small open flame is applied to the crevice formed by the intersection of the seat/back surfaces of the mockup.
 Test measurements and observations are recorded during the 45-minute test duration.
-The mockup assembly must not exceed the mass loss limit.
+The mockup assembly must not exceed the mass loss limit or exhibit excessive combustion.
 Three tests are performed in succession.